Rules and Regulations for Wastewater Treatment Facility Operators (250-RICR-150-10-5)

 250-RICR-150-10-5 INACTIVE RULE

 The purpose of these Regulations is to establish a system to classify all Wastewater Treatment Facilities as to size and type, and to establish specifications, including examinations, education, and work experience, for issuing Certificates for Operators of each class of Wastewater Treatment Facilities to ensure the proper management, operation, and maintenance of Rhode Island Wastewater Treatment Facilities.

 5.2 Legal Authority

 A. It shall be unlawful after June 30, 1979 for any person to operate or to cause to be operated a Wastewater Treatment Facility unless the Superintendent and Assistant Superintendent of such facilities hold a Certificate issued by the Board.
-The Board may waive the requirement of a certified Assistant Superintendent at a Wastewater Treatment Facility designed for a flow of less than 100,000 gallons per day.
+The Board may waive the requirement of a certified Assistant Superintendent at a Wastewater Treatment Facility designed for a flow of less than one hundred thousand (100,000) gallons per day.

-B. It shall be unlawful after June 30, 1979 for any person to hire an individual as an Operator unless he/she holds a Certificate as required under regulations adopted pursuant to this chapter; except that the Operator may be hired without such Certificate provided that she/he obtains such Certificate within one (1) year of the date of employment.
+B. It shall be unlawful after June 30, 1979 for any person to hire an individual as an Operator unless he/she holds a Certificate as required under Regulations adopted pursuant to this Chapter; except that the Operator may be hired without such Certificate provided that he/she obtains such Certificate within one (1) year of the date of employment.

 B. “Board” means the Board of Certification of Operators of Wastewater Treatment Facilities established by R.I.
 Gen. Laws § 42-17.4-1 to ensure the proper management, operation and maintenance of Wastewater Treatment Facilities by certifying an individual to be qualified to be an Operator.